-Ontologies can be used to semantically link information on samples and their derivatives as materials and data move through various processes and institutions.
+Ontologies can be used to link information on samples and their derivatives as materials and data move through various processes and institutions.
 We show the complexity of the problem domain and the utility of the ontologies described above by focusing on a use case represented diagrammatically in Figure 3.
 The use case is one based on sampling protocols for the Moorea Biocode project.
-This project aims to create the first comprehensive inventory of all non-microbial life in a complex tropical ecosystem by creating a library of genetic markers and physical identifiers for every species of plant, animal and fungus on the island.
-As part of this project, museum specimens, such as an insect, are collected (Essig Museum specimen, Figure 3A).
-From this specimen, tissue may be sampled for preservation (Smithsonian tissue sample, Figure 3A) and for sequence analysis (Genbank sequence, Figure 3A).
+This project aims to create the first comprehensive inventory of all non-microbial life in a complex tropical ecosystem by creating a library of genetic markers and physical identifiers for every species of plant, animal, and fungus on the island.
+As part of this project, museum specimens, such as insects, are collected (Essig Museum specimen, Figure 3A).
+From a specimen, tissue may be sampled for preservation (Smithsonian tissue sample, Figure 3A) and for sequence analysis (Genbank sequence, Figure 3A).
 In addition, the gut contents of the insect may be collected for metagenomic sequencing and submission to the CAMERA portal (CAMERA gut sample and metagenomic sequence, Figure 3A).
 Each step in this process follows protocols, has inputs and outputs, and is accompanied by metadata collection.
 Starting at any step in the chain, researchers need to access data/metadata associated with any other step.

 Figure 3B shows selected terms from ontologies that can be used to annotate biological sampling data, plus their relationships to BFO terms (for a more complete BFO hierarchy, see Figure 2).
 Sequences (metagenomic or single species) can be annotated with the SO term region, but because the SO is currently in process of being formally aligned with the BFO, we do not show its relationship here (see [36] for more details)